righettod/powershell-android-utils/README.md

 OpenJDK 64-Bit Server VM AdoptOpenJDK (build 12.0.2+10, mixed mode, sharing)
 ```

-Module is ready to be used :thumbsup:
+Module is ready to be used!

 # Help